sapostu/cosc-5600-final-project-sil-apostu/README.md

 # COSC 5600 - Fall 2025 - Graduate - Final Project Code

-A compact, modular project used for the COSC 5600 course made by me, Silviu George Apostu.
+A compact, modular project used for the COSC 5600 final project made by me, Silviu George Apostu.

 **Table of Contents**
 - Overview